DerfJagged/Lightshow/README.md

 ## Usage

 Hold the Left Stick in the direction of the LED you'd like to modify and press a button to change the color to green, yellow, red, or off.
+Press Start to toggle the center LED on or off.

 ![](./Lightshow_Demo.gif)